Baghdadi Jews: Baghdadi culture

 Such Westernization resulted in the closing of all Judeo-Arabic publications in India by the start of the 20th century.
 These were succeeded in Calcutta in the 1920s and 1940s by three English-language communal newspapers sympathetic to Zionism.
 Whilst many of the wealthiest Baghdadi families remained aloof from Zionism in the late 19th and early 20th century, the community's middle class established Zionist associations in Bombay and Calcutta.

 Religiously the Baghdadi Jews did not train their own rabbis but sought guidance and resolutions on matters of Jewish law from the rabbis of Baghdad, preserving the traditions and rituals of Iraqi Jews.
 Sermons up until the First World War were given in Judeo-Arabic, after which the use of English became predominant.
 After the First World War, the Baghdadi Jews began to refer their religious questions to the Sephardic Chief Rabbi in Britain.
 Rites concerning circumcision, betrothal, and protections of the newborn preserved Iraqi Jewish customs.
 Baghdadi Jewish wedding celebrations gradually grew less Middle Eastern and more European in style in the 20th century.

-Throughout this period, the leading Baghdadi Jewish families set themselves up as sponsors of Mizrahi Jewish religious life in the Middle East.
+Throughout this period, the leading Baghdadi Jewish families set themselves up as sponsors of Jewish religious life in the Middle East.
 Across Syria and Iraq, schools, synagogues, yeshiva and charitable foundations were supported by Baghdadi Jewish merchants of Bombay and Calcutta.
 Struggling communities across the Middle East sought the support of patrons in Asia such as when Moise Sassoon of Calcutta was called upon to by Lebanese Jews to sponsor the construction of the Magen Avraham Synagogue of Beirut.
 Almost all these works were destroyed after the starts or the Israeli-Arab conflict brought about the flight and expulsion of these ancient Jewish communities in Arab lands.
 Today only the Porat Yosef Yeshiva in Jerusalem, founded by donations from the Baghdadi Jews of Calcutta, survives.